Was Your Driver Intoxicated?

 Another thing you must consider before concluding that ridesharing options are always safer is that services like Uber and Lyft cannot vouch for individual drivers at any given moment.
 That means that while the driver may have passed an initial background check, the company cannot state with confidence whether or not your driver hasn’t had a few drinks before coming to pick you up.

-Uber Faces Staggering Amount of "Drunk Driver" Claims
+Uber Faces Staggering Number of “Drunk Driver” Claims

 When you slide into the passenger’s seat of your next Uber, ask yourself is your driver capable of getting you to your destination safely.
 If you feel the answer is no, get out of the car immediately.